 Some CHC programs are eligible for rent adjustment.
 See the CHC Programs section for more info.

-- Tenants living in Low End of Market housing and Affordable Housing units do not qualify for a rent adjustment.
+- Residents living in Low End of Market housing and Affordable Housing units do not qualify for a rent adjustment.
 Contact your Property Manager if you are having trouble paying your rent.

-- Subsidized Housing tenants must provide proof of your household income, complete a Request for Rent Adjustment Form , sign and date the form, and submit it to your Account Administrator.
+- Subsidized Housing residents must provide proof of your household income, complete a Request for Rent Adjustment Form , sign and date the form, and submit it to your Housing Administrator.

 - Your Request for Rent Adjustment Form will be reviewed and, if approved, you will receive a letter indicating what your new monthly rent will be.
 Rent adjustments cannot be backdated.